filipemerker/flatlist-performance-tips/README.md

 There are also some win-win strategies that involves your list item components.
 They are being managed by VirtualizedList a lot, so they need to be fast.

 ### Use simple components
 Try to avoid putting too much logic and nesting in your list item.
-If your list item component is reused elsewhere in your app, create a dedicated one just for your big lists and make simplify them as much as possible.
+If your list item component is reused elsewhere in your app, create a dedicated one just for your big lists and simplify them as much as possible.

 ### Use light components
 Compress your images.
 Persuade your design team to avoid fancy animations and displaying too much information in your list.